 According to DEED's Occupations in Demand tool, there are well over 200 occupations showing relatively high demand in the region, with training and education requirements ranging from short-term on-the-job training to postsecondary education to advanced degrees.
-Almost half of the occupations in demand require a high school diploma or less, while just under 20% require some postsecondary training, a vocational award, or an associate's degree.
-Almost one-fourth require a bachelor's degree, and the remaining 10% require advanced degrees.

 These occupations are spread across different sectors but are also concentrated in the region's major industries.
-For example, nursing assistants, slaughterers and meat packers, and heavy and tractor trailer truck drivers are among the top occupations in demand based on the consistent need for workers in these industries.
-Many of the jobs are concentrated in manufacturing, health care, transportation, and other related industries (see Table 11).
+For example, nursing assistants, home health aides, production workers, mechanics and repair workers, and heavy and tractor trailer truck drivers are among the top occupations in demand based on the consistent need for workers in these industries.
+Many of the jobs are concentrated in manufacturing, health care, transportation, and other related industries (see Table 12).